-Thomas A. Delaney, P.E., Vice President of Global Technology Services, oversees global technology development in New York and throughout the world.
+Thomas A. Delaney, P.E., Vice President for Global Technology & Chief Global Technology Officer, oversees global technology development in New York and throughout the world.
 He views structure and change as co-existent and pilots a team built on these principles.

 Much of Delaney’s work at GTS involves developing new, common technologies across NYU’s international sites.
 Tom also manages and explores external partnerships.
 As a former CIO, Tom understands the process of shared services.
 As a father, he sees the idea of cosmopolitan citizenship in young people as important and the possibilities of the classroom as wondrous.
 He believes the work of GTS is lasting and looks forward to the possibilities of technology in an ever-evolving GNU.